 Let’s say the buyer isn’t happy with the item, for whatever reason.
 They can use this three-day window to contest or return the item, in which case you won’t get paid.

 If you plan on selling a lot of items and want to form a business around selling gently used clothing, Poshmark probably isn’t the best platform because of the high commission fee of 20 percent.
-You’re probably better off starting your own e-commerce site from iPage or Shopify.
+You’re probably better off starting your own e-commerce store using a site like Shopify.

 Customers are allowed to post questions and comments directly on the item’s page, so there can be a lot of questions, which can take up a lot of your time to answer.